qrakhen/periodiq/periodiq/README.md

     const Render = Periodiq.Render;
     const Core = Periodiq.Core;

-    // launch the core, providing the electron instance, a root element, and a finish callback Core.launch(Electron, new Element.Root('example'), null, function() {
+    // launch the core, providing the electron object, a new root element, null for the settings and a finish callback Core.launch(Electron, new Element.Root('example'), null, function() {
         // create a new element, attach it to the root element,
         // set its margin, assign a custom size,
         // and apply a background color
-        // checkout periodiq/elements/base/element.js for a list of all basic styling functions. var back = new Element.Base();
+        // checkout the documentation for AbstractElement and BaseElement to get more information about the included functions. var base = new Element.Base();
-        back.attach(Core.root)
+        base.attach(Core.root)
             .setMargin(32, 32)
-            .setSize(960, 720)
-            .setColor('#161616');
+            .setSize(420, 270)
+            .setColor('#1696A4');

-        // let's create another element, but attach it to the 'back' element instead of the root var square = new Element.Base();
+        // let's create a button and attach it to the element we created before var button = new ActionButton.Base();
-        square.attach(back)
-            .setSize(64, 64)
-            .setPosition(128, 128);

-        // build any given element's html, including all children, recursively.
-        // in this case, we want to render the root element, resulting in the entire
-        // page to be rendered
-        Render.buildView(null, Core.root, function(viewFile) {
+        button.attach(base);

+        // now render the root element recursively including all children using buildView Render.buildView(Core.root, function(file) {
-            // activate the view triggering an url redirect in electron Core.setView(viewFile);
+            // activate the view we got from the  by triggering an url redirect in electron Core.setView(file);
         });
     });

+Now launch the rocket by running `npm run dev`.
+Woo!
+Read on if you want to know how to add or extend elements, create scoped styles, implement view-side javascript, add events, and much, much more!
+You'll find a section describing every feature within this readme, and detailed information on every class, property and function in the [documentation](http://docs.periodiq.org).